Everyone’s favorite topic: exercising.

 An easy way to get a quick and diverse workout in is to get popsicle sticks from your nearest craft store and write down different exercises, like 10 squats or a 20-second plank, on each one.
 Put them in a jar and mix them up.
 Randomly select a certain number each day and voilà!
 You have a workout tailored to your time constraints and abilities.

 Putting exercise into your weekly or daily routine doesn’t mean you have to focus on weight loss.
-(In fact, recent studies say it shouldn’t be.)
+(In fact, recent studies say you shouldn’t.)
 It just means you’re looking to live a healthy life, maybe sleep a little better, and have a good outlet for when things get a little stressful, as they usually do for high school and college students.

 What’s your favorite way to get up and moving?
 Let us know in the comments!